-Comcast has postponed a plan to implement a data usage limit of 1.2 terabytes in 14 additional states and territories in the Northeastern U.S., a move that would will eventually put the cable operator’s entire broadband service footprint under usage cap.
+Comcast has postponed a plan to implement a data usage limit of 1.2 terabytes in 14 additional states and territories in the Northeastern U.S., a move that would have put the cable operator’s entire broadband service footprint under usage cap.

-The delay comes after Pennsylvania Attorney General Josh Shapiro raised concerns that the usage caps could be a problem for consumers at a time when the pandemic has robbed many of them of employment, but saddled them with needs, such as home schooling of their children, that render high levels of broadband usage essential.
+The move comes after Pennsylvania Attorney General Josh Shapiro raised concerns that the usage caps could be a problem for consumers at a time when the pandemic has robbed them of employment but saddled them with needs, such as home-schooling of their children, that render high levels of broadband usage essential.

-Pleas also came from other state officials—in early January, for example, a dozen Massachusetts state representatives "strongly urged" Comcast to call off the implementation of the cap.
+Pleas came from other state officials, as well — in early January, a dozen Massachusetts state representatives “strongly urged” Comcast to call off the implementation of the cap.

-But an agreement made by the No. 1 U.S. cable operator with Pennsylvania AG Shapiro now calls for the usage caps to be deployed in July, meaning customers wouldn’t see any hits to their bill until August.
+An agreement made by the No. 1 U.S. cable operator with Shapiro now calls for the usage caps to be deployed in July, meaning customers wouldn’t see any hits to their bill until August.

-Comcast was already capping usage of customers in 27 states when it announced in November that customers in the following places would soon be capped, too: New York, New Jersey, Connecticut, Delaware, Massachusetts, Maryland, Maine, New Hampshire, Vermont, Pennsylvania, Ohio, D.C, Virginia, West Virginia and North Carolina.
+Comcast was already capping usage of customers in 27 states when it announced in November that customers in the following places would soon be capped, too: New York; New Jersey; Connecticut; Delaware; Massachusetts; Maryland; Maine; New Hampshire; Vermont; Pennsylvania; Ohio; Washington, D.C; Virginia; West Virginia; and North Carolina.

-Given grace periods, the Northeast data cap's original effective start was actually March, and affected customers would start seeing the hit to their bills starting in April.
-So Comcast is effectively delaying the pain for 90 days, from April to August, not cancelling it.
+Given grace periods, its effective start was actually March, and affected customers would see the hit to their bills starting in April.
+So Comcast is effectively delaying the pain for 90 days, not canceling it.

 At the time that it announced the expansion of the usage caps, Comcast insisted that 95% of its customers don’t come close to using 1.2 TB in an average month.
 Average monthly usage comes in at around 308 GB, Comcast said.

-Then, of course, there are all those zoom meetings, that are still prolifically occurring, as the number of COVID vaccine recipients edges creeps toward 10% of the U.S. population.
+Then, of course, there are all those Zoom meetings, that are still prolifically occurring, as the number of COVID vaccine recipients edges toward 10% of the U.S. population.